phalcon/documentation/docs/contributions.md

 ## Documentation

-If programming in Zephir seems daunting, there are plenty of areas that you can contribute.
+If contributing code seems daunting, there are plenty of other areas that you can contribute to.
 You can always check the documentation for any typographic or context errors.
 You could also enhance the documentation with more examples on the respective pages.

 All you have to do is go to our [documentation][phalcon-documentation] repository, fork it, make the changes, and send us a pull request.